 - Transport: car

 Day 1: Melbourne to Torquay

-Just a 30 minute drive south of Melbourne, go on safari at the Werribee Open Range zoo to see rhinoceros, giraffes, zebras and antelopes grazing on the grassy plains.
-And come face-to-face with gorillas, a pride of lions, monkeys and cheetahs on the Pula Reserve Walking Trail.
-Continue for 50 minutes to the bayside city of Geelong for lunch in the funky surrounds of the Little Creatures Brewery or enjoy the innovative tasting menu at Igni.
+When you've had your fill, continue for 50 minutes to the bayside city of Geelong.
+Stop for lunch in the funky surrounds of the Little Creatures Brewery or enjoy the innovative tasting menu at Igni.
 Explore the nearby Bellarine Peninsula and enjoy a glass of wine at Jack Rabbit Vineyard, with its splendid views of Port Phillip Bay, and wander around the Victorian-era seaside town of Queenscliff.
-Continue to nearby Torquay, birthplace of surf brands Rip Curl and Quiksilver, to visit the Australian National Surfing Museum and shop the surf wear boutiques.
+Continue to nearby Torquay, birthplace of surf brands Rip Curl and Quiksilver, to visit the Australian National Surfing Museum and shop the surfwear boutiques.
 Enjoy a game of oceanside golf or tennis at the RACV Torquay Resort, where you will stay for the night.

 Day 2: Torquay to Lorne

 Take an early morning learn to surf class in Torquay.
 Or watch pro surfers in action from a clifftop viewpoint at Bells Beach, site of the world’s longest running surfing competition, the Rip Curl Pro, held every Easter (March or April).
 Stop by the Anglesea Golf Course to see kangaroos grazing on the fairways and continue to the Great Ocean Road memorial archway at Eastern View.
 Go for a walk along Fairhaven Beach, the longest beach on the Great Ocean Road.